-It is possible to talk too much as Group Guide and it is possible not to talk enough.
+It is possible to talk too much as Group Guide and it is equally possible not to talk enough.
 If you dominate conversation, there is less space for other people to be heard.
 If you lack the confidence to step in and re-direct the flow of discussion, you cede control of the group to its most opinionated members.
 You need to find the line somewhere in the middle of these two positions.
-Here are some boundaries you may want to set in order to facilitate that:
+Here are some boundaries you may want to set to facilitate that balance:

-It is helpful for everyone, if you have a plan for the evening and that you communicate it to the group.
-Tell them at the start of your time together what the structure for the session is and then stick to it.
+It is helpful for everyone if you have a plan for the evening and that you communicate it to the group.
+Tell them at the start of your time together what the structure for the session is and stick to it.

 Advice for You

 The role of Group Guide in the context of open, honest conversation is challenging.
-It requires that you listen well while being mindful of your plan for the session and the topics you hope to cover.
-In that demanding balancing act, you need to take care of yourself too.
+It requires that you listen well, while remaining mindful of your plan for the session and the topics you hope to cover.
+In the midst of that demanding balancing act, you need to take care of yourself too.
 Here are some ways to do that:

 It takes courage to step in and take control of a conversation that has veered off topic.
 When you have a clear plan for the session that you have outlined from the start, all that is required is a gentle reminder.
 The group will function better when you can communicate this with strength and clarity.

 Take some time to consider where you want your group to go.
 What is your goal for your time together?
-Is there anything you need in order to meet that goal?
-Are there obstacles preventing you from enjoying meaningful, honest discussion?
+Is there anything specific you need to meet that goal?
+Are there obstacles preventing you from enjoying meaningful and honest discussion?
 What steps can you take towards deeper understanding in your group this week?

 MORE LIKE THIS